MACHMOSES/python_data/Data_story_telling.md

 - **Data Analyst roles** are highly in demand across platforms and countries
 - **Python, SQL, and Excel** are must-have skills
 - **Contractor positions** offer the highest hourly pay on average
-- Many jobs **do not require degrees** — supporting the trend toward skills > credentials
+- Many jobs **do not require degrees**  supporting the trend toward skills over traditional qualifications

 ### These insights can be used by:

-- **Job Seekers** – to target relevant roles and improve employability
+- **Job Seekers** to target relevant roles and improve employability
-- **Educators & Career Advisors** – to align curricula with real-world demand
+- **Educators & Career Advisors** to align curricula with real-world demand
-- 🏢 **Employers** – to benchmark salary bands and stay competitive in hiring
+- 🏢 **Employers** to benchmark salary bands and stay competitive in hiring

 ---

 ## Closing

 Thank you very much for your time.
-I hope these insights gave you a deeper understanding of the current job market in data-related fields — and how analytics can inform smarter hiring, training, and job search strategies.
+I hope these insights gave you a deeper understanding of the current job market in data-related fields and how analytics can inform smarter hiring, training, and job search strategies.

 **Please feel free to ask any questions or share your feedback.**